danmenjivar/fsmers/HOWTO.md

 ## Building & Designing DFA instructions
 - To **add a state**, double click anywhere on the canvas
 - To set a state as an **accept state**, double click it
+    - Double clicking it again, will toggle it's accept status off
 - To set a state as the **starting state**, control+click it
 - To **add a transition** between states, shift-click from the starting state and drag to the ending state
 - To **move a state**, click and drag a state across the canvas